NCATSTranslator/ReasonerAPI/ImplementationGuidance/MigrationGuides/MigrationAndImplementationGuide2-0.md

 The `node_bindings.[Gene QNode].ids` would include Genes A, B, and C. The edge_bindings would be collated accordingly.

-## Other Changes

-1. `null` is no longer a valid value in queries and responses.
-To convey "no data", omit the field or use an empty array/object if the schema allows (doesn't set `minProperties`/`minItems`).
-However, unless the field's description explicitly states that the empty array/object MUST be used, we strongly encourage omitting fields instead to reduce needless bloat.
+### 6. `null` is no longer a valid value in queries and responses

+To convey "no data", instead omit the field or use an empty array/object if the schema allows (doesn't set `minProperties`/`minItems`).
+However, unless the field's description explicitly states that the empty array/object MUST be used, we strongly encourage omitting fields to reduce needless bloat.

 Examples:
 * `Message.knowledge_graph` MUST be omitted, not be set to `null`, when there is no data (ex: a query, or a response with no data found).
 * `Message.results` MUST NOT be set to `null` when there is no data.
 Its description states when it MUST be omitted (when not expected, like a query) VS an empty array (when it is expected and there's no data, like a response).

+### 7. Many optional properties set to `<minItems/minProperties>: 1`

-2. For many optional array and object properties, `minItems`/`minProperties` was set to 1.
+For many optional array and object properties, `minItems`/`minProperties` was set to 1.
 This was to reduce bloat (only include the field if there's data).
-See the Changelog for the list of changed properties.
+See the Changelog for the full list of changed properties.

-3. `AuxiliaryGraph.attributes` was removed.
+### 8. `AuxiliaryGraph.attributes` was removed

 It was previously required, but never used and its empty arrays bloated responses.
+Additional undefined properties are still allowed in `AuxiliaryGraph` objects.

+### 9. Properties changed to not-required:

-4. These properties were changed to not required:
+These properties were changed to not required:
 * `Nodes.attributes`
 * `QueryGraph` `edges` and `paths`: to accommodate queries with only nodes
 * `KnowledgeGraph.edges`: same reason as above
 * `Result.analyses`: same reason as above

+### 10. Analysis is technically allowed to have edge + path bindings

-5. Analysis allows edge_bindings and path_bindings to be present together (for experimental use only, small change introduced when simplifying schema classes)
+Analysis allows edge_bindings and path_bindings to be present together (for experimental use only, small change introduced when simplifying schema classes).

 ## Full Examples